How Long Does Whiplash Last?

 Apply Ice

-Using ice or a cold pack on the neck can be particularly important in the immediate days following a car accident, as it will reduce swelling as well as alleviate neck pain.
+Using ice or a cold pack on the neck can be helpful in the immediate days following a car accident, as it will reduce swelling as well as alleviate neck pain.
 However, as you heal, ice can be an effective tool any time you are feeling uncomfortable.
-The ice should only be held to the neck for five to ten minutes at a time, but this can be done multiple times per day.
+Hold an ice pack or ice wrapped in a cloth to the neck for five to ten minutes at a time, and this can be done multiple times per day.

 Support the Neck

-You will most likely be instructed not to use a brace, as healing from whiplash relies on regaining strength and movement in the neck.
-However, you still want to support the neck when you are inactive.
+You will most likely be instructed not to use a brace since healing from whiplash relies on regaining strength and movement in the neck.
+However, you still want to support your neck when you are inactive.
 Using a pillow to support your neck while you sit or lie down can offer enough support to be helpful.
-Sleeping on your side or back is also recommended as you heal.
+Sleeping on your side or back is also recommended while you heal.

 Manage Pain

-When ice and general care are not helping, you may manage your pain with over-the-counter pain medications and anti-inflammatories.
-While it is best not to rely on medications, they can reduce inflammation and allow you to feel well enough to move your neck.
+When ice and at-home care are not helping, you may manage your pain with over-the-counter pain medications and anti-inflammatories.
+While it is best not to rely on medications, they can reduce inflammation and allow you to feel well enough to move your neck temporarily.
 You should always speak with your orthopedic doctor before taking any medications.

-Once the initial pain has subsided, you can begin doing simple exercises to help with your range of motion and flexibility.
+Once the initial pain has subsided, you can begin doing simple stretches and exercises to help with your range of motion and flexibility.
 Your doctor will likely suggest a set of exercises like tilting or rotating your head and shoulders.
 These exercises will become easier as your whiplash heals.
-All exercises should be gentle and carefully controlled as to not overexert the neck tissue.
+All exercises should be gentle and carefully controlled so you don’t overexert the neck tissue.

 Untreated Whiplash

 When whiplash is left untreated, it is less likely to heal as quickly.
-In some cases, whiplash not only takes longer to heal, but can become a chronic condition.
-The damage caused by whiplash can be associated with other, more permanent damage that may lead to lifelong pain or trouble with range of motion in the neck and shoulders.
-When this happens, sufferers may never be able to return to their previous level of activity or work.
+In some cases, whiplash not only takes longer to heal but can become a chronic condition.
+The damage caused by whiplash can lead to lifelong pain or trouble with range of motion in the neck and shoulders if left untreated.
+When this happens, it can make it difficult, if not impossible, to return to their previous level of activity or work.
+Failing to seek treatment for whiplash can lead to long-term issues, including chronic pain, reduced range of motion, and frequent headaches.
+Untreated whiplash may also result in conditions like cervical instability, where the neck’s supportive structures become weakened.
+A whiplash chiropractor can help address these issues early on by improving spinal alignment and reducing strain on the muscles and nerves.

 SHARE: